deccico/apigee_automation/README.md

    <img src="doc/variable.png"/>
 5. Done.

-If everything go fine.
+If everything goes fine.
 For every change of the API directory will be automatically synchronized to Apigee Edge.

 > For Open API directory without bundle files, if deployment key variable SSH_PRIVATE_KEY is set.
 It will push generated Apigee bundle files to Git repository for your convenience.
 > - How to generate deployment key, [https://docs.gitlab.com/ee/ssh/#deploy-keys](https://docs.gitlab.com/ee/ssh/#deploy-keys)